Andrettin/Andrettin.github.io/_posts/2016-06-18-knowledge.markdown

 ![Item Identification]({{ site.url }}/screenshots/screen_identification.png)

 Additionally, for every 5 levels in Knowledge (Magic), the hero receives +1 maximum mana.
+Along with this implementation, dozens of new literary works are being added.

 As for the goblins, Jinn has completed their temple:
 ![Goblin Temple]({{ site.url }}/images/goblin_temple.png)